Wallpaper-Engine-Team/wallpaper-engine-docs/docs/en/scene/shader/variables.md

 ## Shader Constants

 A number of global variables exist that are predefined by Wallpaper Engine.
 All you need to do to use them is declare them at the top of the shader.
-You can use the **Snippets --> Add Constant** menu to declare them easily.
+In the built-in shader editor, can access all constants via the **Snippets** menu item followed by **Add Constant** to declare them easily.

 ### General
 * **g_Time** (`float`): Time the program has been running in seconds.
 * **g_Daytime** (`float`): Current time of day where `0.0` is 0:00:00 and `1.0` is roughly 23:59:59.
 * **g_Frametime** (`float`): Current frametime in seconds.
-* **g_Screen** (`vec3`): The screen dimensions in 3-dimensional vector (width, height, width / height).
 * **g_PointerPosition** (`vec2`): Normalized cursor position in [0, 1] screenspace.
 * **g_PointerPositionLast** (`vec2`): Normalized cursor position in [0, 1] screenspace from the previous frame.
 * **g_TexelSize** (`vec2`): X and Y size of a screen pixel i.e. on a 1080p monitor this is (`vec2`)(1/1920, 1/1080).